jvanmeter/ansible-ocp4-install-aws/README.md

 ansible-playbook 7_openshift_teardown_cluster.yml
 ```

-NOTE: Playbooks 5 and 6 are optional and specific to deploying the OpenShift Service Mesh.
+NOTE: Playbooks 5 and 6 are optional and specific to deploying the OpenShift Service Mesh and configuring the service mesh for a workshop, respectively.
+The workshop lab guide can be found on [redhatgov.io](http://redhatgov.io/workshops/openshift_service_mesh/).

 ---
 ## Fedora 32 - Dependencies setup (DRAFT)